 Origins of the peacock’s reputation in nature

-In South Asian forests, Indian peafowl males show off their long trains to attract females.
-They spread their fans, shake them, and make soft calls to get noticed.
+In South Asian forests, male Indian peafowl display their long, iridescent trains to attract females.
+During courtship, they fan out their feathers, vibrate them to create a shimmering effect, and produce soft calls to capture attention.

 Symbolism and Meaning Behind Peacock Feathers